 Put the laces back on the shoe and make sure that they are straightened to avoid getting them loose and twisted.
 Adjust the tongue of the shoe that it stays at the center of the eyelets and the rows.

-Do Converse lifestyle sneakers stretch?
+Do Converse shoes stretch?

 Yes, Converse sneakers stretch.
 Some may go through some bits of pain at first and during the process of stretching, but that mostly depends on the person.
 Some say that Converse sneakers mold around the foot and one of the best shoes to do so in which gets really comfortable when they have molded to the foot.